FreddyYJ/TSW-RailDriver-Remap/README.md

 Therefore, I tried to set the buttons and levers as similar as possible between the locomotives from the same nations.

-Currently it supports German, Austrian, French and Czech locomotives.
+Currently it supports German, Austrian, French, Czech and Switzerland locomotives.

 This work is still in progress and alpha-level.
 If you want to contribute or experiencing an issue, please see [Contributing](#contributing).